Aamon-Magnusson/Dotfiles/readme.md

 # Aamon Dotfiles

 This is here to let me easily get my customization back on a new install.
-I don't have any program installs, to keep it distro agnostic.

 ## Setup